Candlestick Patterns: Top Candlestick Charts Every Trader Should Know

 By calculating the average true range, you can accurately measure the daily volatility of the currency pairs and identify gaps as well as limits in Forex trading.

 The Bearish Gartley pattern was introduced in 1935, by H.M.
 Gartley in his book, “Profits in the Stock Market”.
 The pattern helps Forex traders in identifying higher probabilities of selling opportunities.
-Hence, it gives the trader the favorable exit point for a long position that benefits them.

 The Bullish Three Drive pattern in Forex trading is a rare pattern that gives traders information about the Forex market's potential at its most Bearish point, and in turn, suggests probabilities for a market reversal.